 When your partner has been diagnosed with prostate cancer, many thoughts may run through your mind.
 Will he be OK?
 How do I best support him?
 If he undergoes treatment, how soon can he get back to regular activities?
-And, are there changes we should make to our diet and lifestyle?
+Are there changes we should make to our diet and lifestyle?

 Given these many questions, you’ll want to find answers on how best to support your partner, both emotionally and physically.
 Here are a few tips to help you support your loved one after the diagnosis of prostate cancer.

 Prostate cancer is the second most common cancer diagnosed among men in the United States.
 Prostate cancer is highly treatable, especially when discovered at an early stage.
 Therefore, most men will live for many years after being diagnosed with prostate cancer.
-Depending on where your partner is in the journey, he may experience some physical, mental, and emotional effects.
+Depending on where your partner is in the journey, he may experience some physical, mental, and emotional challenges.

 Get Involved With His Treatment

 If possible, participate in the decision-making process.
 Together with the medical team, you’ll explore the options based on your partner’s prostate cancer stage.
 For men with early-stage, slow-growing prostate cancer, “active surveillance” is often a reasonable option.
 When active treatment is needed, it might involve different types of surgery (some more or less invasive than others), radiation therapy, or hormonal therapy.

 You might offer to accompany him to medical appointments and treatments.
 He may be overwhelmed with new medical terms, advice, and questions.
 Having both of you present can help make sure you don’t miss any details.
 You might be able to share additional information with the doctor in case your partner doesn’t particularly like to discuss his health.
 Having you by his side may also mean one less time he has to recall or discuss the disease, which can be challenging at times.

 More Ways to Show Support